blasty/unwyze/README.md

 But you can't help but wonder why they sat on this patch for so long.. leaving their valued customers vulnerable in the meanwhile!

+**UPDATE**: A WyzeCam representative has informed me that:

+> I want to clarify a few things; we didn't know about this issue for years, this is an issue in the third-party library we use and we got a report about it just a few days before pwn2own and once we got the report in our bugbounty program we patched the issue in 3 days and released to public.

 To celebrate their very wyze (huhu) decision I have decided to release my exploit to the public.
 Maybe next time they will prefer doing a coordinated disclosure through the ZDI program rather than frustrating a few contestants post-deadline.

 ## the bugs